-One of the most influential events in the Chinese food ingredients market is Food Ingredients China (FIC).
-The main show is in Spring, late March – early April, in Shanghai, followed by a more modest Autumn Show in November, in rotating venues.
+The single most influential event in the Chinese food ingredients market is Food Ingredients China (FIC).
+The main show is in Spring, late March – early April, in Shanghai, followed by a more modest Autumn Show in November, in rotating venues

 What then still was the Food Additives Branch of the China Food Industry Association organized China’s first food ingredients show in a hall of the Beijing Military Museum in 1991.
 It was simply a few rows of tables, on which the producers exhibited samples of their additives.